samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

     [setup]
     return          esd        # one of {'esd', 'kappa', 'sigma', 'esd_wp', 'wp', 'power'}
     delta           200        # adopted overdensity
-    delta_ref       mean       # reference background density.
-Can be one of {'mean','crit'}
-    distances       comoving     # whether to work with 'comoving' or 'proper' distances
+    delta_ref       SOMean       # reference background density.
+Can be one of {'FOF', 'SOCritical', 'SOMean', 'SOVirial'}, see `hmf` documentation for details. distances       comoving     # whether to work with 'comoving' or 'proper' distances

 and other parameters that, if omitted, are assigned their default values.
 For the time being, these are the :math:`\ln k` and